gdude2002/LotteryBox/README.md

 **This plugin was inspired by a [plugin request thread by Jduffygames](http://forums.bukkit.org/threads/votingkeys.306669/).**

 LotteryBox is a chance-based rewards system.
-Players must somehow obtain a chest key, and bring it to a chest designated lottery box, where they will be able to use it to "open" the chest for a chance at a reward.
+Players must somehow obtain a chest key, and bring it to a chest designated as a lottery box, where they will be able to use it to "open" the chest for a chance at a reward.

 How these keys are obtained is up to you.